termux/termux-packages/CONTRIBUTING.md

 of one-file scripts and scripts which automate use of existing packages.

 We want to be sure that are adding useful things into our repositories.
-So when requesting a package, please provide a brief description what packages do and why we should add it.
+So when requesting a package, please provide a brief description what package does and why we should add it.
 Statements like `"it's hard to compile on device"`, `"I request it because I need it"`, `"it's convenient to install it with package manager"` are NOT valid reasons to request a package.